Music Psychology

 Half your brain just ain't there"

-As the song progresses, the fast-paced cut scenes indicate an upcoming climax as the storyline slowly emerges puzzle by puzzle.
-Sabrina's adrenaline-rushed romance that was shown to differ from the lyrics slowly gets stripped away as her notes reflect deeper internal issues.
-Her line, "I choose to blame your mom" alludes to Bowen's family systems theory, where overbearing mothers and absent fathers create emotionally underdeveloped adult children.
-This kind of family system is apparent in the majority of families.
+While the song progresses, the fast paced cut scenes indicate an upcoming climax of the song as the storyline slowly submerges puzzle by puzzle.
+Sabrina's adrenaline-rushed romance that was shown to differ with the lyrics were slowly getting ripped off as her notes reflected the deeper internal issues.
+Her line, "I choose to blame your mom," alludes to Bowen's theory where overbearing mothers and absent fathers create adult children.

-As the scenes continue to show the 'stupidity' of her partners, each interaction loses its spark as she stands up for herself.
-A keen aspect of each of her partners is how they portray different causes of manchild syndrome:
+Since the scenes continue to show the 'stupidity' of her partners and each of their interactions loses its spark as she stands up for herself.
+A keen aspect of each of her partners is how they portray each of the causes of manchild syndrome which are:

-This is signified in the scene where we see the man drive into a pool and shower with gasoline while she walks off and sits through it all.
+This is signified in the scene where we see the man drive into a pool and showering with petrol while she walks off and sits fully through with them.

-This occurs when her partner almost lights his hair on fire while lighting a candle.
+This is when her partner almost lights up his hair amidst lighting up his candle.

-The start of her breaking composure when her man scoffs at her concerns.
+The start of her breaking her composure whereas her man scoffs at her.

 • Learned Narcissism

-A specific scene where we see another partner enjoying himself without considering whether she was enjoying it or not (1:49).
+A specific scene where we see another of her partners enjoying himself without taking in mind about whether she was liking it or not.
+(1:49)

-As the upbeat song transforms, the diner scenes and food fights increasingly get off-kilter, reflecting her internal unraveling.
-This is when the scenes are cut more vigorously as she makes her partners shoot, fall off cliffs, and even fight with her.
+The up-beat the song transforms the diner scenes foodfights scenes increasingly get off-kilter reflecting her internal unraveling.
+This is when the scenes are cut more vigorously as she makes her partners shoot fall off the cliff and even fight with her.

 Chaotic scenes from Manchild music video